Left- and right-hand traffic: Boat traffic

 Boats are traditionally piloted from starboard (the right-hand side) to facilitate priority to the right.

 According to the International Regulations for Preventing Collisions at Sea, water traffic is effectively RHT: a vessel proceeding along a narrow channel must keep to starboard, and when two power-driven vessels are meeting head-on both must alter course to starboard also.

+Typically, especially for larger vessels, a radio call will be made between two vessels, or with a Vessel Traffic Service (VTS) to co-ordinate if the vessels will pass "green-to-green" or "red-to-red".
+Marine traffic uses a system of green lighting for the starboard (right-hand) side and red for port (left-hand) side: to pass "green-to-green" the green (starboard, right-hand) side of the vessels will pass each other, essentially being left-hand traffic.
+Similarly, passing "red-to-red" means the red (port, left-hand) side of the vessels will pass each other, forming right-hand traffic.

+In busy waterways, directional shipping lanes may be set up to facilitate handedness of traffic.
+For example, the Strait of Dover (Pas-de-Calais) on the English Channel uses RHT with North Sea-bound vessels following the French coast and Atlantic-bound vessels following the English coast.

 Aircraft traffic

-For aircraft the US Federal Aviation Regulations suggest RHT principles, both in the air and on water, and in aircraft with side-by-side cockpit seating, the pilot-in-command (or more senior flight officer) traditionally occupies the left seat.
+For aircraft, the US Federal Aviation Regulations suggest RHT principles, both in the air and on water, and in aircraft with side-by-side cockpit seating, the pilot-in-command (or more senior flight officer) traditionally occupies the left seat.
 However, helicopter practice tends to favour the right hand seat for the pilot-in-command, particularly when flying solo.

 Worldwide distribution by country

 Of the 195 countries currently recognised by the United Nations, 141 use RHT and 54 use LHT on roads in general.

 A country and its territories and dependencies are counted as one.
 Whichever directionality is listed first is the type that is used in general in the traffic category.

 Legality of wrong-hand-drive vehicles by country

 According to the Vienna Convention on Road Traffic, which mostly covers Europe, if having a vehicle registered and legal to drive in one of the Convention countries, it is legal to drive it in any other of the countries, for visits and first year of residence after moving.
-This is regardless if it does not fulfil all rules of the visitor countries.
+This is regardless of whether it fulfils all the rules of the visitor countries.
 This convention does not affect rules on usage or registration of local vehicles.